 | Google Maps integration |

-Feature data is based on publicly available information as of March 2026.
+Feature data is based on publicly available information as of April 2026.
 Competitor features may change.

-HotelPriceTracker is built for travelers who already know which hotel they want on Booking.com and need a reliable way to monitor its price over time.
-Paste any Booking.com hotel URL, enter your check-in and check-out dates, and the tool begins checking rates around the clock.
+HotelPriceTracker is built for travelers who already know which hotel they want and need a reliable way to monitor its price over time.
+Paste any hotel URL, enter your check-in and check-out dates, and the tool begins checking rates around the clock.
 When the price drops, you receive an email alert immediately — no manual checking required.

 The key advantage over Google Hotels is the full price history chart.
 Instead of a simplified "prices are high" label, you can see every recorded rate for your exact dates going back weeks.
 This lets you judge whether today's price is genuinely a discount or just the standard rate.
 The calendar view also makes it easy to spot the cheapest check-in dates at a glance.
 The tool is completely free — no app download, no credit card, and no booking commission required.